Blosc/python-blosc2/RELEASING.rst

 * Do an actual release in github by visiting: https://github.com/Blosc/python-blosc2/releases/new Add the notes specific for this release
-  (you may want to remove newlines for aesthetics).
   This will upload the wheels to PyPI too.